-a managing agent shall not permit the syndicate stamp of a syndicate managed by it to be affixed to any slip which relates to a contract or contracts of insurance unless –

-the slip is in the format, from time to time issued by the Market Reform Office and the information contained in the slip has been properly completed in accordance with the relevant Market Reform Slip guidance;

-the slip is marked “Market Reform Slip Exempt – Client Requirement”; or

-the slip relates to motor business, personal lines business or term life insurance business and the slip will not be processed by LPSO Limited;

-a managing agent shall not permit the syndicate stamp of a syndicate managed by it to be affixed to any binding authority in respect of the 2005 or later year of account unless the slip has been completed in accordance with the relevant slip guidelines from time to time issued by the Market Reform Office.
+(a) …

+(b) …

-a managing agent shall not permit the syndicate stamp of a syndicate managed by it to be affixed to any line slip unless the slip has been completed in accordance with the relevant slip guidelines from time to time issued by the MRG.
+(c) a managing agent shall not permit the syndicate stamp of a syndicate managed by it to be affixed to any line slip unless the line slip has been completed in accordance with the relevant guidelines from time to time issued by the London Market Group (or any successor body fulfilling the same role).

+Business Objectives and Expected Benefits

+Objectives

+The objective of this implementation guide is to specify the guidance to be followed to create Market Reform Contract (Line slip) standard placing documents Line slips.

+Scope

+The Market Reform Contract (Line slip) should be used for all firm quote and firm order Line slip insurance and reinsurance business placed by London Market brokers.

+Where there is delegation to another insurer, the contract is either a Line slip or a Consortium and should follow the corresponding guidelines and forms.
+Some practitioners use the term “Covers, Facilities or Programmes” to describe Line slip s for business where there is no common insured across the insurances bound.
+These are Line slips and must follow these Line slip guidelines

+The Market Reform Contract (Line slip) must not be used for the following, which each have their own standard:-

+Binding authorities.

+Marine Open Cargo Covers and declarations attaching thereto.
+Marine Open Cargo Covers are not, by definition, contracts of delegation as they have a common insured across all declarations (ie risks where the insured has, or is expected to acquire, an insurable interest in each declaration bound).
+Marine Open Cargo Covers should therefore follow the Market Reform Contract (Open Market) standard.

+Declarations or Off-slips attaching to Line slips.
+These should follow the Market Reform Contract (Open Market) standard, and section 2.2

+Consortia arrangements are in many respects similar to a Line slip but the business accepted will not be limited to the business produced by a single broker.
+Arrangements at Lloyd’s that qualify as Consortia arrangements are not subject to this Market Reform Contract (Line slip) guidance, and must comply with Lloyd’s requirements for such arrangements.

+The standard may be used immediately.
+However there is a minimum four month implementation period before its use becomes the London Market standard.
+This will become the standard for London Market Line slips incepting on or after 1st June 2018.

+Benefits

+A standard layout:

+makes it easier for insurers to assimilate the information;

+makes subsequent processes more efficient (e.g. creation of contract documentation);

+promotes Contract Certainty Principles; and

+ensures ease of processing in transacting business with the London Market.

-MRC (Lineslip) Layout
+MRC (Line slip) Layout

-This section explains the layout of the MRC Lineslip.
+This section explains the layout of the MRC Line slip.

 Document Sections, Order and use of Headings

-The MRC Lineslip is made up of the following sections:
+The MRC Line slip is made up of the following sections:

-Contract Details; details of the Lineslip involved, such as insured, type, coverage, conditions, etc.
+Contract Details; details of the Line slip arrangement and the delegation of the authority.

 Information; free text additional information.

-Security Details; Order Hereon; Basis of Written Lines; Basis of Signed Lines, Signing Provisions, Line Conditions, Insurer(s) “stamp” details.
-These indicate each Insurer(s) share of the contract and their reference(s).
+Security Details; includes (Re)insurers’ Liability, Order Hereon; Basis of Written Lines; Basis of Signed Lines, Signing Provisions, Line Conditions, insurer(s) “stamp” details.
+These indicate each insurer(s) share of the contract and their reference(s).

 Subscription Agreement; this establishes the rules to be followed for processing and administration of post-placement amendments and transactions.

-Fiscal and Regulatory; Fiscal and Regulatory issues specific to the Insurers involved in the contract.
+Fiscal and Regulatory; Fiscal and Regulatory issues specific to the insurers involved in the contract.

 Broker Remuneration and Deductions; information relating to brokerage, fees and deductions from premium.

-The following guidance relates to the order of the contract sections and headings:
+Order of the contract sections and headings:

-A coversheet may be used by the Broker to identify the Lineslip.
+A coversheet may be used by the broker to identify the Line slip.

-The Lineslip sections may be presented in any order, although the order shown within this guidance is typically recommended.
+The Line slip sections may be presented in any order, although the order shown within this guidance is recommended.